 CNET reported Friday that Google may be on the verge of wrapping up bids on Motorola's set-top box division, part of the search giant's $12.5 billion acquisition of Motorola Mobility earlier this year.

-Although Google has yet to publicly confirm any sale of Motorola-owned assets, a
+Although Google has yet to publicly confirm any sale of Motorola-owned assets, a Wall Street Journal report earlier Friday quoted sources with knowledge of the proceedings, which are expected to close by the end of the day.

 The Motorola set-top box division is expected to be auctioned off for somewhere in the neighborhood of $1.5 billion and $2 billion, but sources claim the bidding could go as high as $2.5 billion.